• Features

 Image via Dermalogica

-Marketing automation platforms like Omnisend allow you to trigger different welcome discounts based on acquisition source.
-This way, you can test offers across channels while maintaining personalization.
+A marketing automation tool like Omnisend can trigger various welcome discounts depending on the acquisition source.
+This allows you to test offers across channels while keeping them personalized.

 9. Marketplace and partnership channels